 4. What specific tax cuts will be proposed and what are the likely revenue effects?

-Based on campaign promises, tax-policy changes are likely to be the greatest source of deficit increases early in the Trump administration.
+Based on campaign promises, tax policy changes are likely to be the greatest source of deficit increases at the start of the Trump administration.
 However, the nature of these changes and their magnitude are difficult to discern because of the vagueness of the campaign proposals and the fact that even the limited details were altered at times.

 Trump promises very positive economic feedback.
-However, even when the Tax Foundation applied a “dynamic” analysis to his plan -- assuming economic feedback in a model much more positive than what the Treasury Department or congressional Joint Committee on Taxation have used in the past to dynamically score proposals -- the revenue loss from the tax cuts would still be $3.9 trillion.
+However, when the Tax Foundation applied a “dynamic” analysis to his plan, assuming economic feedback in a model much more positive than what the Treasury Department or congressional Joint Committee on Taxation have used in the past to dynamically score proposals, the revenue loss from the tax cuts would still be $3.9 trillion.

 During the campaign, Trump’s advisors asserted that the potential revenue loss would be offset by the economic effects of other policy changes in areas such as trade and regulation.
 The budget will be the administration’s opportunity to put all of the changes together and project the economic and budgetary impact.